-XYIS' fees are separate from, and in addition to, Acadia's fees.
-When XYIS is used, XYIS will debit the Client's account for XYIS's fee, and Acadia will bill the client directly for its portion of the fee.
+Acadia will bill the Client directly (via AdvicePay), for its portion of the financial planning fee.
+XYIS' fees are separate from, and in addition to, Acadia's fee.
+When XYIS is used, XYIS will debit the Client's account for XYIS's fee.
 The below fee schedule details XYIS's fee.
 XYIS may, in its sole discretion, negotiate to charge a lesser fee based upon certain criteria.
-XYIS' fees do not differ as a result of the cost of obtaining clients or remitting Acadia's fee to Acadia.
+XYIS' fees do not differ as a result of the cost of obtaining Clients.
 No increase in the annual fee shall be effective without agreement from the Client by signing a new agreement or amendment to their current advisory agreement.